 – Testers always work in teams of two to cross-check observed reactions

 – Bruker spectrometer software includes the TICTAC spectral library.
-This is the most up-to-date and globally-respected psychoactive substance reference available, updated monthly.
+This is the most up-to-date and globally-respected psychoactive substance reference available, updated regularly.

 Participants are informed about the limitations of the service: